paritytech/substrate-analytics/README.md

-## Substrate Save
+## Substrate Analytics

-\* to connect to substrate-save you must whitelist your IP address in `deployment.template.yml`
+\* to connect to substrate-analytics you must whitelist your IP address in `deployment.template.yml`

 Comprises a websocket server accepting incoming telemetry from multiple [Substrate](https://github.com/paritytech/substrate) nodes.
 Substrate-save is designed to be resilient (to network errors),